Bookmakers or betting exchanges – which are better in 2019? This is one of the most common questions we get asked and I can understand why.

 Both back and lay bets available

 Betting exchanges are incredibly versatile platforms that allow for a wide range of betting options.
-Punters not only have the ability to place back bets but they can also place lay bets at a betting exchange.
+Punters can not only place back bets but also place lay bets at a betting exchange.
 Something that is not possible at a traditional bookmaker.

 What’s back and lay betting I hear you ask.